 WHY CAN’T I LOSE WEIGHT?

 Lab testing is often the first step into investigating reasons why losing weight may be difficult for you.
-Depending on your health history and symptoms, we might investigate factors such as insulin resistance, food intolerances, sub-clinical hypothyroidism, hypercortisolism, adrenal fatigue, or PCOS.
+Depending on your health history and symptoms, we might investigate factors such as insulin resistance, food intolerances, insomnia, sub-clinical hypothyroidism, hypercortisolism, adrenal fatigue, or PCOS.
 When we can appropriately diagnose a condition, we can effectively target and treat the underlying cause so that your weight loss will become easier and last for the long-term.

 As a Naturopathic Doctor, I also look at other health factors that might be either a result of being over weight, or might contribute to difficulties with weight loss.
 This might include low energy, sleep quality/quantity, depression/low mood, joint pain, arthritis, and insulin resistance.
 Treating these factors unlocks your ability to become more active, lose weight more easily, and makes our weight loss program more successful.